This is Internal Calms.

 hi, I’m ELLEN.

-I’m a trauma-informed leader, global communications strategist, and expert storyteller passionate about building clarity, trust, and resilience in the workplace.
-With 20 years’ experience across tech, healthcare, and journalism, I empower organizations to communicate with empathy and purpose, creating lasting impact for teams everywhere — even in an era of perpetual uncertainty.
+I’m a trauma-informed leader, internal communications consultant, and expert storyteller passionate about building clarity and trust in the workplace.
+With 20 years’ experience across tech, healthcare, and journalism, I help organizations communicate with empathy and intention, creating lasting impact for teams everywhere — even in an era of perpetual uncertainty.

 I'm based in Portland, Oregon, and work with organizations nationwide.